Neural Algorithmic Reasoning for Hypergraphs with Looped Transformers: Key Operation Implementation

 If $V_0$, $V_1$, $E$, and $C$ are scalars, this operation can be directly applied to scalars, as the lower $[K-1]$ values are kept as $0$.
 In the following lemma, we aim to show that the selection operation can be simulated by a single-layer transformer.
 See details in Lemma~\ref{lem:selection}.

 \paragraph{Increment.}

 Here, we present the operation of increment using positional embeddings.
 Let $C_1$ and $C_2$ represent the positional embeddings corresponding to $\sin(\cdot)$ and $\cos(\cdot)$, respectively.
 The primary objective is to employ a rotation matrix to update the angles encoded in $C_1$ and $C_2$ by increasing the angular offset $\wh{\delta}$.
 The updated values are then written to the target locations $D_1$ and $D_2$.
-Typically, when $C_1 = D_1$ and $C_2 = D_2$, this operation can be performed in-place.
-See details in Lemma~\ref{lem:increment}.
+Typically, when